flashcordon/big-history/Histoire-système-solaire.md

  Technical instruments, most of which were mounted on the frame’s exterior, included a magnetometer, dust detector, cosmic ray telescope, trapped radiation detector, solar plasma probe, Geiger counter and, most importantly, a television camera.

- The Mariner 4 mission was the seventh attempt to send a spacecraft to Mars.
-Between 1960 and 1964 the Soviet Union tried and failed five times.
-NASA launched Mariner 3, also intended for Mars, four weeks before Mariner 4 but it failed to separate from the Atlas-Agena rocket that boosted it into space.

- After traveling for 228 days Mariner 4 flew within 10,000 km of Mars, capturing the first images of another planet ever taken in space.
-This is an enhanced contrast version of the first Mars photograph, released on July 15, 1965.
 It was radioed back to Earth as digital data.
 Mariner 4 could transmit information through its high-gain antenna at a speed of 33.3 bits per second and its low-gain antenna at 8.3 bps.
 Sending a whole image (200 by 200 pixels) took about 10 hours.

  Digital image data transmitted by Mariner was converted by a “real-time data translator” into numbers printed on thin strips of paper.
 Too impatient to wait for the official processed image, members of the telecommunications section at NASA’s Jet Propulsion Laboratory manually arranged the strips and hand-coloured the numbers to produce the above picture.
 The completed image was subsequently framed and presented to JPL’s director, William Pickering.

- Over a few hours Mariner 4 took a grand total of 21 complete pictures of Mars (plus part of a 22nd).
-This was dictated by the limits of the four-track magnetic tape recorder on which the images were initially stored for later transmission; its 100 metres of tape had a storage capacity of 5.24 million bits, or 655 kilobytes – cutting-edge for its time.
-With each photo covering an area of about 200 square kilometres, the fuzzy black-and-white images collectively captured just 1% of the Martian surface; but it was enough.

-The 22 images sent by Mariner 4 appeared conclusive.
-Although they were low-resolution and black-and-white, they indicated that Mars was not a place likely to be friendly to life.
-It was a cold, dry desert, covered with so many craters as to strongly resemble Earth's moon.
-The atmospheric density was about one-thousandth that of Earth, and no liquid water was apparent on the surface.

 After its voyage past Mars, Mariner 4 maintained intermittent communication with JPL and returned data about the interplanetary environment for two more years.
 But by the end of 1967, the spacecraft had suffered tens of thousands of micrometeoroid impacts and was out of the nitrogen gas it used for maneuvering.
 The mission officially ended on December 21.